connorv52/bank-churn-analysis-and-forecasting/README.md

 1. **Who is at risk of churning?**
 2. **What kind of factors influence churn?**
 3. **How do churn patterns vary across different demographics?**
-4. **What kind of steps can the bank follow to avoid reduce churn?**
+4. **What kind of steps can the bank follow to avoid and reduce churn?**

 Some advanced statistical and machine learning techniques will be used to analyze the data; rest assured their relevance and propriety to this data will be documented at length in addition to explaining any applicable formulae.